Cymric cat

 The Cymric (/ˈkɪmrᵻk/ KIM-rik, /ˈkʌmrᵻk/ KUM-rik) is a Canadian cat breed.
 Some cat registries consider the Cymric a semi-long-haired variety of the Manx breed, rather than a separate breed.
 Except for the length of fur, in all other respects, the two varieties are the same, and kittens of either sort may appear in the same litter.
 The name comes from Cymru (/cy/), the indigenous Welsh name of Wales, even though the breed is not associated with Wales.
 The name may have been chosen to provide a "Celtic" sounding moniker for the breed.
-While the breed's Manx bloodline originated from the Isle of Man, the long-haired variant is claimed to have been developed by Canada.
+While the breed's Manx bloodline originated from the Isle of Man, the long-haired variant is claimed to have been developed in Canada.
 The breed is called the Longhair Manx or a similar name by some registries.

 History

 According to the Isle of Man records, the taillessness trait of the Manx (and ultimately the Cymric) began as a mutation among the island's domestic cat population.
 Given the island's closed environment and small gene pool, the dominant gene that decided the cats' taillessness was easily passed from one generation to the next, along with the gene for long hair.
 Long-haired kittens had been born to Manx cats on the Isle of Man, but had always been discarded by breeders as "mutants".
 Then, in the 1960s, similar kittens were born in Canada and were intentionally bred.
 This was the start of the increase in Cymric popularity.
-It took many years for cat associations to recognize the Cymric as a breed of its own.
-While the Manx was recognized in the 1920s, the Cymric was not shown until the 1960s and did not gain popularity until the mid-1970s.
+It took many years for cat associations to recognise the Cymric as a breed of its own.
+While the Manx was recognised in the 1920s, the Cymric was not shown until the 1960s and did not gain popularity until the mid-1970s.

 The Fédération Internationale Féline (FIFe, since 2006), World Cat Federation (WCF), Canadian Cat Association (CCA-AFC), Australian Cat Federation (ACF), New Zealand Cat Fancy (NZCF), Southern Africa Cat Council (SACC), American Cat Fanciers Association (ACFA, of the US East Coast), and Cat Fanciers' Federation (CFF, in the US Northeast) consider the Cymric a separate breed.
 The Cat Aficionado Association (CAA) of China does also, by virtue of the CAA having adopted all the breed standards of its Western partner, ACFA; it is unknown if any Cymric breeders are actually in China.

-The International Cat Association (TICA) recognizes the Cymric as a variety of Manx, not a separate breed with its own standards.
-Also, simply covering it in their Manx breed standards, the US-based Cat Fanciers' Association (CFA), the Co-ordinating Cat Council of Australia (CCCA), and the UK's Governing Council of the Cat Fancy (GCCF) recognize the variety as the long-haired Manx rather than a Cymric (the CFA and CCCA call it the Manx Longhair, while GCCF uses the term Semi-longhair Manx Variant).
-The ACF formerly took this route, calling it the Longhaired Manx, but recognized it as a separate breed (Cymric) at the beginning of 2015, using the GCCF Manx standard (aside from coat length).
+The International Cat Association (TICA) recognises the Cymric as a variety of Manx, not a separate breed with its own standards.
+Also, simply covering it in their Manx breed standards, the US-based Cat Fanciers' Association (CFA), the Co-ordinating Cat Council of Australia (CCCA), and the UK's Governing Council of the Cat Fancy (GCCF) recognise the variety as the long-haired Manx rather than a Cymric (the CFA and CCCA call it the Manx Longhair, while GCCF uses the term Semi-longhair Manx Variant).
+The ACF formerly took this route, calling it the Longhaired Manx, but recognised it as a separate breed (Cymric) at the beginning of 2015, using the GCCF Manx standard (aside from coat length).